chriMay/Image_Harvester/readme.md

 # ToDo

-- Statistics von Kamera in Info frame (zb:live die frequenz angeben)
+- Statistics of camera in GUI or a logfile (zb:live die frequenz angeben)
-- nur bildausschnitt übernehmen (Größe des Ausschnitts übernehmen und Position[xy]-> linke obere Ecke als Referenz)
-- Check if the driver & software package for COUGAR and BlueFox3 are the same
+- description snippet